Authored by the expert who managed and guided the team behind the Turkey Property Pack

 How do property prices compare between existing and new homes in Istanbul in 2026?

-New construction in Istanbul in 2026 typically costs about 12% more than comparable existing homes in the same area.
+In Istanbul in 2026, a new-build home usually costs about 20% to 35% more than a comparable older home in the same broad area.

 How do property prices vary by neighborhood in Istanbul in 2026?